 African Penguins used to be known as ‘Jackass’ Penguins due to their distinctive donkey-like bray.
 However, three other species of penguin have similar calls, and to avoid confusion this species, which is only found on the continent, is now officially known as the African Penguin.
 It’s also a little more accurate a description of a wonderful creature that is far more than it’s quirky vocal tones.

 4) They can double, and then halve, their weight in a matter of weeks

 As part of the annual moulting process African penguins experience drastic weight fluctuations.
 As preparation for moulting season, when they are unable to enter the water, penguins can double their weight, gorging on fish and storing up fat for the long period where they do not eat.

 They live off this fat for approximately three weeks, as they lose their old faded feathers and gain the smart new plumage.
 This causes their weight to drop as dramatically as it increased, and during this period the penguins are also visibly grumpy, as you would be if you were forced to starve for three weeks!

 Sadly, the African Penguin has been a species in decline since the industrial age began.
 Overfishing, habitat destruction, coastal development and a number of other human influences mean that a population which used to boast over 1 million pairs is now hovering at around 20 000 pairs.
 The good news, though, is that a number of populations are now thriving, thanks to conservation efforts, including the coastal colony at Stony Point in Betty’s Bay.

 Run by CapeNature, Stony Point has a thriving population of African penguins, and a boardwalk that winds through the colony, allowing visitors the opportunity to watch the penguins go about their daily lives from a safe distance.

-Stony Point is open seven days a week from 08:00 until 17:00, with the last permit being issued at 16:30.
-Entry is R20 for adults and R10 for children
+Stony Point is open seven days a week.
+Entry is R25 for adults and R15 for children.